 M: "You OK?"

 H: "Yeah.
 I'm just feeling a little shaken up and angry, but it is not fair of me to "kill the messenger" when what you are saying makes so much sense.
 I guess I am pissed off at myself because deep inside I was never comfortable with my $225 fee.
-I sort of felt peer pressured into it.
-I felt all pumped up at a coaching event I attended, but then when I got home, and I followed their advise, it was just crickets.
+I sort of felt peer pressured into it from the coaching group.
+I felt all pumped up at an event I attended, but then when I got home, and I followed their advise, it was just crickets.
 No clients were calling.
 And even though I already have 5 clients and all of them are willing to pay full fee, I sense that two of them are a little resentful, and one has started canceling sessions after I raised my fees.

 M: "Thank you for the trust in sharing that with me Hope.
 That must feel pretty frustrating.
 Did you talk to your coaching group?
 They can't read your mind after all, you need to let them know this.

 H: "Mari, I did!
 But one of the coaches publicly shut me down and shared that they built a full practice in the middle of the recession a few years ago, and if they can do it so can I. No excuses were allowed.
 I felt a lot of shame.
 Plus I spent a boat load of money to learn the marketing system they were selling, so I felt like I had to do what they were saying.
 They told me I needed to build a bigger list, or blog more, or attend a conference, or start giving out freebies, or put together all kinds of different income funnels that were incredibly exhausting and time consuming.
 So, I guess I feel some shame that even though I have jumped through all of their hoops, it's not happening for me."